 BURNS, Ore.
-Members of self-styled militia groups met on Friday with armed protesters occupying a federal wildlife refuge in Oregon, pledging support for their cause, if not their methods, and offering to act as a peace-keeping force in the week-long standoff over land rights.
+(Reuters) - Members of self-styled militia groups met on Friday with armed protesters occupying a federal wildlife refuge in Oregon, pledging support for their cause, if not their methods, and offering to act as a peace-keeping force in the week-long standoff over land rights.

 During the 30-minute meeting at the Malheur National Wildlife Refuge, a leader of the occupation, Ammon Bundy, told about a dozen representatives of such groups as Pacific Patriots Network, Oath Keepers and III% that he had no immediate plans to abandon the siege.

 “I was asked to do this by the Lord,” said Bundy, a Mormon, as some of the militia members nodded in understanding.
 “I did it how he told me to do it.”

 Earlier on Friday the Pacific Patriots Network called on its members to establish a safety perimeter around the refuge in remote southeastern Oregon to prevent a “Waco-style situation” from unfolding.

 In 1993 federal agents laid siege to a compound in Waco, Texas, being held by the Branch Davidians religious sect for 51 days before the standoff ended in a gun battle and fire.
 Four federal agents and more than 80 members of the group died, including 23 children.

 The Pacific Patriots Network has previously said that while it agrees with Bundy’s land rights grievances, it does not support the occupation, a position leader Brandon Rapolla reiterated during the meeting.

 Bundy thanked Rapolla and handed him a small roll of bills, which he said came from donations.

 “We’re friends, but we’re operating separately,” Rapolla, a former Marine who helped defend the Bundys in 2014 in their standoff with the U.S. government at their Nevada ranch, told Reuters in an earlier interview.